Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Juni 2025 06.26.09 UTC
+- WIB: Minggu, 29 Juni 2025 09.29.53 UTC
-- WITA: Minggu, 29 Juni 2025 07.26.09 UTC
+- WITA: Minggu, 29 Juni 2025 10.29.53 UTC
-- WIT: Minggu, 29 Juni 2025 08.26.09 UTC
+- WIT: Minggu, 29 Juni 2025 11.29.53 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: success
+Kategori: friendship